 This content block does not have a preview.

 During a year of unprecedented challenges, CCC has continued to safely and compassionately serve our more than 13,000 clients, patients and residents – who rely on us to keep the doors open, now more than ever.
 And we couldn’t do it without our supporters, who ensure we can continue serving our neighbors in need.
-Please consider making a year-end gift to keep our wraparound services strong as we look ahead to 2021.
+Please consider making a gift to keep our wraparound services strong.
 Together, we’re transforming lives.

 In the wake of the murder of George Floyd by police in Minneapolis and the resulting uprisings in cities across the country, many Black communities and communities of color are experiencing and processing an intense time of collective trauma.

 But with COVID-19, ongoing restrictions on gatherings pose a barrier to providing spaces for Black, Indigenous and people of color to reflect on their experiences and share support.

 For CCC’s Flip the Script team and their clients, this is a critical need.
 The program serves Black clients recently released from prison with community reintegration through access to housing, health care, employment and culturally informed peer support.
 Because of their histories of incarceration, Flip the Script clients are especially likely to have had traumatic experiences with law enforcement.

 When Flip the Script participants said they needed a place to discuss what was going on in the community, to process their experiences with police violence and to explore their power to promote change, the team took action.
 Billy Anfield, Flip the Script’s advocacy coordinator, started calling clients to invite them to an online discussion.